david-siqi-liu/david-siqi-liu.github.io/_projects/openstack.markdown

 ## Software Quality

 I conducted another set of analyses, focusing on the approved patches and their tendency to induce fixes in the future.
-A patch is fix-inducing if there is a future patch that is bug fixing and modifies the same line (based on the <a href="https://dl.acm.org/doi/10.1145/1082983.1083147">SZZ algorithm</a>).
+A patch is fix-inducing if there is a future patch that is bug fixing and modifies the same line (based on the <a href="https://dl.acm.org/doi/10.1145/1082983.1083147" target="_blank">SZZ algorithm</a>).

 <mark>Review dynamics do not have as strong of a relationship with software quality as patch characteristics do.</mark> With 62% of the total LR captured, `patch` data dimension has the most explanatory power concerning software quality. `Average Prior Commits Age` is the most significant variable overall.
 Its positive sign indicates that a patch is more prone to defects when it modifies lines that haven’t been modified for a long time.
 Other variables, such as `# Lines Added` and `Entropy`, suggest that a patch is more prone to defects when its modifications are larger and more complex.
 Lastly, I found that whether the author is experienced or not is not statistically significantly associated with the patch quality.